How Much Can I Borrow on a Mortgage?

 The size of the mortgage can impact how much lenders will offer.
 Typically, borrowing will hit a cap with most lenders based on certain thresholds, which are often £500k, £750k, £1 million, £1.5 million, and so on.
 The FCA has now placed regulation on lenders to have no more than 15% of their new lending over 4.5x income, and so some lenders have taken action to restrict all loans over £500k under this level – watch out for this if you are looking for a large mortgage.

-The type of your income will play a part in establishing how much you can borrow, as not every lender will take every penny you earn into account.
-The table below should explain what lenders will consider depending on the type of income you have:
+How you earn your income and your income type will play a part in establishing how much you can borrow, as not every lender will take every penny you earn into account.
+The table below helps explain what lenders will consider depending on the type of income you have: